TheKeineAhnung/colorcodetools/docs/modules/hex/invert.py/invert_hex.md

 1. Required parameters:

    - hexcode:
       Enter hex code which should be inverted.
+Supports also hex codes with alpha values.
      - `type: string`
      - `default: None`